HackShare/banner-snippets/README.md

 300x250<br>
 300x600

+The code created assumes usage of the tweening and animation libraries TweenLite, TimeLineLite, CSSPlugin and EasePack all from GSAP (http://greensock.com/gsap) and creates links to custom css and js files on the following paths.

+css: assets/css/all.css

+js: assets/js/main.js

 # USAGE
 To use start with a blank HTML document and start typing the size required and tab/enter to fill out code.